 Watch sunrise at the rugged cliffs of São Lourenço

-Besides watching sunrise at Pico do Arieiro, there are many more great sunrise viewpoints in Madeira.
-One of them is Ponta do Rosto on the cliffs of Sao Lourenço.
+Besides watching sunrise at the famous viewpoint Pico do Arieiro, there are many more great sunrise viewpoints in Madeira.
+One of them is Ponta do Rosto, located at the cliffs of Ponta de Sao Lourenço.
 The impressive cliffs and rough ocean form the perfect combination for a great photo.
 You can eventually do the hike of Ponta da Sao Lourenço after watching sunrise which is a great morning activity.
 Moreover, there are a few other fantastic viewpoints near and on Ponta de São Lourenço which you must explore if you love photography!